Pendal Group Ltd Sells 25,487 Shares of AmerisourceBergen Co. (NYSE:ABC)

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, May 31st.
 Investors of record on Monday, May 16th were issued a $0.46 dividend.
 The ex-dividend date of this dividend was Friday, May 13th.
 This represents a $1.84 dividend on an annualized basis and a yield of 1.31%.
 AmerisourceBergen’s payout ratio is 22.44%.

 Several brokerages recently issued reports on ABC.
-Robert W. Baird boosted their price target on AmerisourceBergen from $179.00 to $187.00 in a research note on Thursday, May 5th.
-Mizuho upped their target price on AmerisourceBergen from $139.00 to $162.00 in a research note on Thursday, May 5th.
-Barclays upgraded AmerisourceBergen from an “equal weight” rating to an “overweight” rating and upped their target price for the stock from $175.00 to $182.00 in a research note on Thursday, May 26th.
-StockNews.com upgraded AmerisourceBergen from a “buy” rating to a “strong-buy” rating in a research note on Friday, May 6th.
-Finally, Evercore ISI cut their target price on AmerisourceBergen to $165.00 in a research note on Friday, June 3rd.
+Barclays upgraded AmerisourceBergen from an “equal weight” rating to an “overweight” rating and boosted their price target for the company from $175.00 to $182.00 in a research note on Thursday, May 26th.
+Mizuho boosted their price target on AmerisourceBergen from $139.00 to $162.00 in a research note on Thursday, May 5th.
+Evercore ISI cut their target price on AmerisourceBergen to $165.00 in a research note on Friday, June 3rd.
+Morgan Stanley cut their target price on AmerisourceBergen from $178.00 to $175.00 and set an “equal weight” rating for the company in a research note on Friday, May 27th.
+Finally, UBS Group upped their target price on AmerisourceBergen from $144.00 to $174.00 and gave the stock a “buy” rating in a research note on Monday, June 13th.
 Three analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
 According to MarketBeat.com, AmerisourceBergen has an average rating of “Moderate Buy” and an average price target of $169.82.

 About AmerisourceBergen (Get Rating)